Slovak taxi drivers protest against Uber

-BRATISLAVA Hundreds of taxi drivers jammed the center of Slovakia's capital on Monday in the latest demonstration in Europe against popular ride-hailing service Uber.
+BRATISLAVA Hundreds of taxi drivers jammed the centre of Slovakia's capital on Monday in the latest demonstration in Europe against popular ride-hailing service Uber.

 The head of the Bratislava taxi drivers' union Ondrej Wenzl said 500 drivers had taken part in the protest.
 Local media said there were around 200.